ASMS Constitution Online

-This Reprint records the complete Rules of the ASMS, including the amendment to Clause 5.1(c) removing the restriction relating to employees in government departments adopted by the ASMS Annual Conference in Wellington on 28 & 29 November 2019 and the inclusion of a new clause 30 relating to the control and use of the Common Seal adopted by the ASMS Annual Conference in Wellington on 26 & 27 November 2020 and the consequential renumbering of previous clauses 30, 31, 32 & 33.
+This Reprint records the complete Rules of the ASMS, including the addition of Clauses 4.14 & 4.15 to show our commitment to Te Tiriti.
+This amendment was adopted by the ASMS Annual Conference in Wellington on 24 & 25 November 2022 and the consequential renumbering of previous clause 4.14.
 This replaces all previous reprints of the Rules of the ASMS.

 A copy of these Rules shall be sent free of charge to all new members of the ASMS.
 Copies may also be downloaded free of charge